 Jake (Jacqueline) Freeman (she/her) is a Michif artist who was raised in the birthplace of her Métis Nation, Treaty 1 territory in what is now known as Winnipeg.

 Jake has just moved to Nex̱wlélex̱m (Bowen Island, BC) which is unceded territory of the Coast Salish Peoples (Skwxwú7mesh, Tsleil-Waututh, and Musqueam Nations).
 Jake hopes to continue to create unique pieces inspired by nature in her new surroundings.Her late mother (Lorraine) was the co-founder and past president of the Métis Culture and Heritage Resource Centre, so Jake was very fortunate to grow up knowing where her Michif roots come from.
-Some of her family lines include Fleury, Delorme, And Grant.
+Some of her family lines include Fleury, Pritchard, Delorme, and Grant.

 Jake is primarily a self-taught contemporary artist working with many media; paints, beads, leather, caribou hair, feathers, birchbark, quills, and metals - to name a few.
 Her work is ever-evolving and she wants to create pieces for all people to wear, display, or enjoy.
 She is grateful to learn from other artists and also teaches workshops so that participants understand the delicate work and the love that goes into each piece.